![]() Online Scuba Lessons |

 They enter the water, approach the coral rock, and turn on the behemoth lights.
 These lights make a 747 landing light look like one of those pocket pens that the doctor looks into your throat with.
 Clem cooked an Oscar Meyer weenie by holding it in front of the light bulb when he first got the light.

 Back aboard the boat a group of guys from Georgia are intrigued by all the stuff Bubba and Clem have in their dive bag.
 This inspires Bubba and Clem to become instructors.
-They heard it is easy to be a PADI instructor!
+They heard it is easy to be a PADI instructor in a couple of hours!
 So they will go to Florida and be one soon as they get home.

 Bwana